Childrens Books About Empathy

 When children read stories that depict different perspectives and experiences, they learn to put themselves in other people’s shoes and appreciate the diversity of the world around them.

-You can find these empathy books at your local library or purchase through the affiliate links provided for your convenience.
+You can find these empathy books at your local library or purchase through the links provided for your convenience.

 Anytime I see any new Childrens Books About Empathy, I can’t help but get it to read with my kids.
 Whether you’re teaching children or raising your own humans, teaching children empathy is one of the greatest gifts you can give a child.